Skip to content

 The biggest deal-breakers happen between application and closing — and most of them are completely avoidable if you know what to watch for.

 I've seen more than one clean, approved loan nearly fall apart in the final week because a buyer did something that felt harmless.
-Here are the ones that come up most often.
+Here are the ones that come up most often — and, just as importantly, what you can do to recover if you've already made one of them.

 Don't open new credit accounts